A hybrid approach to long-term binary neutron-star simulations: Numerical Setup

 In this context, various algorithms have been developed over the years to ensure an accurate, efficient, and stable primitive recovery, aiming at minimizing error accumulation during the matter evolution.
 Comparisons of different algorithms have been studied in Refs.~\cite{Siegel2018a, Espino2022} with specific focus on their accuracy and robustness.
 Among the numerous primitive-recovery algorithms, the one developed by Kastaun~\cite{Kastaun2021} has been extensively investigated and demonstrated several advantages in GRMHD simulations with analytical EOSs.
 More specifically, it employs a smooth, one-dimensional, continuous, and well-developed master function that guarantees that a root is found within a given interval and the uniqueness of the solution is ensured even for unphysical values of the conserved variables.
 This procedure does not require derivatives of the EOS or an initial guess, thereby making it particularly efficient and robust, showing high accuracy in regimes with high Lorentz factors and strong magnetic fields, as well as low-density environments where fluid-to-magnetic pressure ratios can reach values as low as $10^{-4}$ (see ~\cite{Kastaun2021} for more details).

-While this approach has been successfully implemented in GRMHD codes such as \texttt{Gmunu}~\cite{Cheong2021, Cheong2023, Ng2023} and \texttt{ReprimAnd} within the \texttt{Einstein Toolkit}~\cite{Loffler:2011ay}, it was not designed for tabulated EOSs, where the temperature and electron fraction serves as additional independent variables.
-Therefore, its robustness and efficiency when utilized with tabulated EOS has not been demonstrated so far.
+This approach has been successfully implemented in GRMHD codes such as \texttt{Gmunu}~\cite{Cheong2021, Cheong2023, Ng2023a}, \texttt{ReprimAnd} within the \texttt{Einstein Toolkit}~\cite{Loffler:2011ay}, although only for analytic EOSs, and more recently within the \texttt{GR-Athena++} code~\cite{Cook2023} to include tabulated EOSs, where the temperature and electron fraction serves as additional independent variables.
 In what follows, we illustrate in detail and in a sequential manner the adaptations of Kastaun's algorithm that are needed for its application in simulations with tabulated EOSs.
+Furthermore, we present for the first time a systematic assessment of its robustness and efficiency with fully tabulated EOSs.

 \textit{(i)} We first calculate the electron fraction $Y_e$ using the two conserved quantities $D:=\rho W$, which is the conserved rest-mass density, and $DY_e$.
 In other words, we compute $Y_e=DY_e/D$ and consider it within the specified bounds given by $Y_{e,\mathrm{min}} \leq Y_e \leq Y_{e,\mathrm{max}}$.
 If $D$ falls below a defined threshold value, \ie $D < D_{\mathrm{thr}} = \rho_{\mathrm{thr}}$, where $\rho_{\mathrm{thr}}$ denotes the atmospheric threshold of rest-mass density (see Sec.~\ref{sec:atmo}), we consider the corresponding numerical cell as part of the atmosphere and skip the entire primitive-recovery process to minimize computational costs.